Arthromitus: Distribution

 Members belonging to Candidatus Arthromitus, have been observed in many arthropods including millipedes, beetle larvae, cockroaches and termites, as filamentous bacterial forms associated often with the gut wall.

 Morphology

 As the name suggests, arthromiti have clearly identifiable, sometimes multiple segmented filamentous forms in an insect host, the existence of non-filamentous forms/stages however, cannot be ruled out.
 They are often found to be associated with other epibionts but the nature of this association is still unknown.

 Taxonomy

 The 16S rRNA gene sequences of picked arthromitus filaments shows them to form a diverse but closely related group of arthropod-derived sequences within the Lachnospiraceae.
 The cluster lies close to Clostridium piliforme.
-Although members of Candidatus Arthromitus share morphological traits with members of Candidatus Savagella, they are quite phylogenetically distant and their filamentous morphology may be just an example of convergent evolution.
+Although members of Candidatus Arthromitus share morphological traits with members of the genus Anisomitus, they are quite phylogenetically distant and their filamentous morphology may be just an example of convergent evolution.